Optimizing a Blazor WebAssembly application size

 </PropertyGroup>

-After setting this property to false, the files won't be generated in the output folder when publishing the application, so you can save a few kB.
+After setting this property to false, the files will no longer be generated in the output folder when publishing, saving a few kB.

 #Removing collation data